 The protection of fundamental rights by EC law may been considered "equivalent" to that of the European Convention on Human Rights.
 A presumption arises that a State does not depart from the requirements of the Convention when it implements legal obligations flowing from its membership of the European Union but such a presumption may be rebutted if, in a particular case, the protection of Convention rights was manifestly deficient.

 In May 1993 an aircraft leased by "Bosphorus Airways", an airline charter company registered in Turkey, from Yugoslav Airlines ("JAT") was seized by the Irish authorities.
 It had been in Ireland for maintenance by TEAM Aer Lingus, a company owned by the Irish State, and was seized under EC Council Regulation 990/93 which, in turn, had implemented the UN sanctions regime against the Federal Republic of Yugoslavia (Serbia and Montenegro).
 The applicant's challenge to the retention of the aircraft was initially successful in the High Court, which held in 1994 that Regulation 990/93 was not applicable to the aircraft.
-However, on appeal, the Supreme Court referred a question under Treaty to the European Court of Justice (ECJ) on whether the aircraft was covered by Regulation 990/93.
+However, on appeal, the Supreme Court referred a question under Article 177 of the EC Treaty to the European Court of Justice (ECJ) on whether the aircraft was covered by Regulation 990/93.
 The ECJ found that it was and, in its judgment of 1996, the Supreme Court applied the decision of the ECJ and allowed the State's appeal.
 By that time, the applicant's lease on the aircraft had already expired.
 Since the sanctions regime against FRY (Serbia and Montenegro) had also been relaxed by that date, the Irish authorities returned the aircraft directly to JAT.
 The applicant consequently lost approximately three years of its four-year lease of the aircraft, which was the only one ever seized under the relevant EC and UN regulations.

 In the application lodged with the Court, the applicant company complained that the manner in which Ireland had implemented the sanctions regime to impound its aircraft had constituted an unjustified interference with its right to peaceful enjoyment of its possessions.
 It relied on Article 1 Protocol 1 ECHR.

 The Court noted that it was not disputed that the impoundment of the aircraft had been implemented by the Irish authorities on its territory following a decision by the Irish Minister for Transport.
 In such circumstances, the matter fell within the "jurisdiction" of the Irish State within the meaning of Article 1 ECHR.
 As to the legal basis for the impoundment, the Court observed that EC Regulation 990/93 had been generally applicable and binding in its entirety, thus applying to all Member States, none of which could lawfully depart from any of its provisions.
 In addition, its direct applicability was not, and could not be, disputed.
 The Regulation had become part of Irish domestic law with effect from 28 April 1993, when it had been published in the Official Journal, prior to the date of the impoundment and without the need for implementing legislation.
-The impoundment powers had been entirely foreseeable and the Irish authorities had rightly considered themselves obliged to impound any departing aircraft to which they considered Regulation 990/93 applied.
+The impoundment powers had been entirely foreseeable and the Irish authorities had rightly considered themselves obliged to impound any departing aircraft to which they considered Article 8 of EC Regulation 990/93 applied.
 Their decision that it did so apply had later been confirmed by the ECJ.
 The Court furthermore agreed with the Irish Government and the European Commission (intervening in the case) that the Supreme Court had no real discretion to exercise in the case, either before or after its preliminary reference to the ECJ.
-In conclusion, the impugned interference had not been the result of an exercise of discretion by the Irish authorities, either under EC or Irish law, but rather had amounted to compliance by the Irish State with its legal obligations flowing from EC law and, in particular, Regulation 990/93.
+In conclusion, the impugned interference had not been the result of an exercise of discretion by the Irish authorities, either under EC or Irish law, but rather had amounted to compliance by the Irish State with its legal obligations flowing from EC law and, in particular, Article 8 of EC Regulation 990/93.